 If a person has unlimited calls and SMS, they will get unlimited calls and SMS when roaming in the EU.
 However if a person has unlimited mobile data or very cheap mobile data at home, his operator may apply a safeguard (fair use) limit on data use while roaming.
 If so, the operator will have to inform the customer in advance about such a limit and alert them when they reach this limit.

 The EU rules ensure that such a roaming data limit should cover the normal usage patterns of most travellers.
 If a person reaches the limit, they can continue to use data roaming for a very small fee : up to 4.5€/GB + VAT, which is 10 times less than before 15 June 2017 and 44 times less than early 2016 (to be further reduced to 3.5€/GB + VAT as of 1/1/2020).

 As long as a person travels periodically and spends more time in his home country than abroad over any 4-month period, they can fully benefit from Roam Like at Home.
 If a person gets charged extra, they should first contest those charges with their operator, who should have a complaints procedure in place.
 If the operator persists, the person should refer to the national telecoms regulator, who will settle the case.

-If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact him and ask to pay more.
+If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact them and ask them to pay more.
 More information can be found in the Frequently Asked Questions (FAQ).

 A very small and decreasing number of operators in the EU have been allowed by the national telecoms regulator to continue applying a small roaming surcharge after 15 June, in order to avoid negative effects on very low domestic prices.
 Such surcharges will be significantly lower than the ones applied before 15 June 2017.